-Human rights have been at the center of the daily news of late.
-The country has recently been divided in politics, between friends, and within families regarding core issues related to gender equality, immigration reform, refugee sanctuary, reproductive rights, and climate change.
+Human rights are at the center of the daily news.
+The country has been divided in politics, between friends, and within families regarding core issues related to gender equality, immigration reform, refugee sanctuary, reproductive rights, and climate change.

 Each year, a dedicated volunteer committee selects insightful, moving films that tackle these tough and controversial issues.
-The HRFF volunteers believe that a¬†shared commitment to human rights is integral to a healthy planet.
-The 25 films selected attempt to educate and bring light to¬†environmental activism, overcoming disability limitations, the effects of militarization on our society, refugees and immigration law, gender identity, food waste, and antagonists cooperating to solve problems to name just a few.
+The BHRFF volunteers believe that a¬†shared commitment to human rights is integral to a healthy planet.
+The 23 films selected attempt to educate and bring light stories of environmental activism, the fight for indigenous rights, racism, gender identity in the military, immigration and challenging your own government to name just a few.
 But the people behind this event aren’t just hoping to educate, they’re hoping to ignite engagement in these critical issues.
 By provoking thought, perhaps there will also be action.

 Opening night of the festival will be held at Pickford Film Center.
-Western Washington University‘s (WWU) Fairhaven College Auditorium serves as the primary venue for many of the films.
-Most films screened at this venue will be¬†followed by discussions facilitated by someone involved with making the film or by experts familiar with the issues they cover.
+Films are screened throughout the festival at venues that include multiple locations at¬†Western Washington University, Bellingham Technical College and Whatcom Community College.
+Most films will be¬†followed by discussions facilitated by someone involved with making the film or by experts familiar with the issues they cover.
 After the films, representatives and activists from local organizations will¬†also be on hand¬†as resources for further learning and future involvement.¬†Some films are screened only once, while others are shown multiple times in various venues around Whatcom County.

 There’s never been a better time to explore these controversial issues.
 BHRFF continues to bring high quality films that educate and ignite a passion to get involved.
 Because there are multiple showings and venues, be sure to check the full program for exact show times and locations.